richardwaters9049/InMemoryGraphDB/README.md

 ## Building and Running the Project

-To build and run the project, follow these steps:
+To build and run the project, follow these steps.

-Cloning the Repository

-First, clone the GitHub repository to your local machine:
+Firstly, Clone the Repository:

 ```sh
 git clone https://github.com/richardwaters9049/InMemoryGraphDB.git
 cd InMemoryGraphDB
 ```

-Create a Build Directory and Navigate Into It
+Create a Build Directory and Navigate Into It:

 ```sh
 mkdir build
 cd build
 ```

-Run CMake to Configure the Project
+Run CMake to Configure the Project:

 ```sh
 cmake ..
 ```

-Build the Project
+Build the Project:

 ```sh
 make
 ```

-Run the Executable
+Run the Executable:

 ```sh
 ./InMemoryGraphDB